Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: Preparations: Notions and Notation

-When $M$ enters a halting state, which is either an accepting state or a rejecting state, $M$ must \emph{halt}.
+When $M$ enters a halting state, $M$ \emph{halts} (by the definition of $\delta$).
 In the rest of this exposition, we always demand that $M$ halts on all inputs.
 Given a string $w$, we say that $M$ \emph{accepts} (resp., \emph{rejects}) $w$ if $M$ is in an accepting (resp., rejecting) state when it halts.
 We use the notation $L(M)$ to denote the set of all strings accepted by $M$.
-If a language $L$ satisfies $L=L(M)$, $M$ is said to \emph{recognize} $L$.
+If a language $L$ satisfies $L=L(M)$, then $M$ is said to \emph{recognize} $L$.
 Such a language is called a \emph{deterministic context-free (dcf) language}.

 Given any number $d\in\nat^{+}$, a \emph{$d$-intersection deterministic context-free (dcf) language} refers to an intersection of $d$ dcf languages.
-Let $\dcfl(d)$ denote the family of all $d$-intersection dcf languages.
+Let $\dcfl(d)$ denote the family of all such $d$-intersection dcf languages.
 Similarly, we define \emph{$d$-union dcf languages} and $\dcfl[d]$ by substituting ``union'' for ``intersection'' in the above definition.
-It follows that $\dcfl[d] = \co(\dcfl(d))$ because of $\dcfl=\co\dcfl$.
+Remark that $\dcfl = \dcfl(1)= \dcfl[1]$.
+It then follows that $\dcfl[d] = \co(\dcfl(d))$ because of $\dcfl=\co\dcfl$.

 The following two lemmas will be quite useful in proving Theorems \ref{two-langauge-proof} and \ref{Pal-DCFL} together with Proposition \ref{extension-Hibbard}.